leo27945875/Python_Stable_3D_Truss_Analysis/detail/truss_optimization.md

         return fitness, isInternalAllowed, isDisplaceAllowed
 ```

 This example shows that if you don't want to use default fitness function, you can customize it by overriding the origin method `GetFitness`.
-It just adjust the penalty weights for the sum of exceeding quantities of stresses and displacements (1e5 -> 1e3).
+The new fitness function just adjusts the penalty weights for the sum of exceeding quantities of stresses and displacements (1e5 -> 1e3).